omarkhatibco/tailwind-css-variables/README.md

 ### Disable Module

-You can easily disable module by give it a value of `false`
+You can easily disable the module by giving it a value of `false`

 ```js
 {